Coming of Age

-The UU Church of Palo Alto (UUCPA) will be offering the popular Coming of Age program in 2018-2019 for youth entering grades 8-9 in the fall.
+The UU Church of Palo Alto (UUCPA) will be offering the popular Coming of Age program in 2022-2023 for youth entering grades 8-9 in the fall.
 Depending on ongoing COVID restrictions, some elements of the program may have to be changed (e.g., serving dinner to a homeless shelter).

 The goal of our Coming of Age program is to help young people sort out their ethical and religious identity (recognizing that some young people do not feel religious at all), so that they may make rational decisions about the kind of person they want to become.

 We have three objectives that help us reach this broad goal:

 - We want participants to have fun, and to bond with a community of young people who share similar moral and spiritual values.

 - We want participants to articulate their own ethical and religious identity, to gain a deeper sense of identity and to present that identity through the arts, spoken word, etc.

 - We want participants to engage in direct action, including social justice projects and the arts, so they can experience living out their religious and ethical values in the world.

 We will help young people meet these three objectives through five types of fun activities: